crystal-lang/crystal-book/Crystal-for-Rubyists.md

 #### Available keywords

 ```
-abstract   do       if                nil?        self     unless
+abstract   do       if                nil?           select          union
-alias      else     in                of          sizeof   until
+alias      else     in                of             self            unless
-as         elsif    include           out         struct   when
+as         elsif    include           out            sizeof          until
-as?        end      instance_sizeof   pointerof   super    while
+as?        end      instance_sizeof   pointerof      struct          verbatim
-asm        ensure   is_a?             private     then     with
+asm        ensure   is_a?             private        super           when
-begin      enum     lib               protected   true     yield
+begin      enum     lib               protected      then            while
-break      extend   macro             require     type
+break      extend   macro             require        true            with
-case       false    module            rescue      typeof
+case       false    module            rescue         type            yield
-class      for      next              return      uninitialized
+class      for      next              responds_to?   typeof
-def        fun      nil               select      union
+def        fun      nil               return         uninitialized
 ```

 ### Private methods